eckesru/Thesis-Supervisor-App/README.md

-# IWMB02_IU_Betreuer_App
+# IU Betreuer-App

-A mobile application to aid supervisors and students in the handling of final theses developed as a study project in the course "IWMB02-Projekt Mobile Software Engineering" @ IU International University of Applied Sciences.
+IU Betreuer-App is mobile application to aid supervisors and students in the handling of final theses.
+This Application was developed as part of the Android Mobile Software Engineering-Course (IWMB02) at IU International University of Applied Sciences..
 <br/>

 Utilizes: